frozolotl/typst-ansi-hl/README.md

 Usage: typst-ansi-hl [OPTIONS] [INPUT]

 Arguments:
+  [INPUT]
-  [INPUT]  The input path.
+          The input path.
 If unset, stdin is used

 Options:
+  -d, --discord
-  -d, --discord      Whether the input should be formatted to be Discord-compatible -m, --mode <MODE>  The kind of input syntax [default: markup] [possible values: code, markup, math] -h, --help         Print help
+          Whether the input should be formatted to be Discord-compatible

+  -l, --soft-limit <SOFT_LIMIT>
+          Softly enforce a byte size limit.

+          This means that if the size limit is exceeded, less colors are used in order to get below that size limit.
+If it is not possible to get below that limit, the text is printed anyway.

+  -m, --mode <MODE>
+          The kind of input syntax

+          [default: markup]
+          [possible values: code, markup, math]

+  -h, --help
+          Print help (see a summary with '-h')
 ```

 ### Clipboard-based Workflow